remiscarlet/mmd-foo/projects/Remilia_Addiction/README.md

 # Remilia's [A]ddiction

 ## Notes
-- We gonna make this one spicy, bois.
+- We gonna make this one spicy.
 Turn everything up to 100 and try to do lots of fx.
-- If can find a thematicaly matching flan (wtf am I saying- use sakuya), use her in "cutscenes" in MV-esque fashion.
+- If can find a thematicaly matching flan (wtf am I saying- use sakuya), use her in "cutscenes" in MV-esque fashion?
 - Song breakdown
 	- 4 measure intro
 	- 16 measure A section